ghukill/dpladocsim/README.md

 # dpladocsim
-Compare two JSON records from DPLA
+Attemp fuzzy match of unseen/unprocessed record against DPLA datasets

-# download DPLA datasets
+## download DPLA datasets

 For examples to run, download [Michigan data](https://dpla-provider-export.s3.amazonaws.com/2017/10/michigan.json.gz) from DPLA and unzip to `/data` directory.

+## Character Vector approach

+One approach has been to count each character in a document's metadata, `a-z0-9`, as a "fingerprint" of the document.
+Then, calculate the Euclidean distance of that fingerprint against all other document fingerprints as represented in a Pandas dataframe.

-# example of poor, but working model
+### example of poor, but working model

 ```
 from console import *